-If the average cost of a wedding dress makes you cringe a little ($1,469 in 2015!) allow us to offer a soothing balm: You can wear a dress that costs less than a fifth of that price—and still look like an absolute goddess on your wedding day.
+If the average cost of a wedding dress makes you cringe a little ($1,469 in 2015!) allow us to offer a soothing balm: you can wear a dress that costs less than a fifth of that price and still look like an absolute goddess on your wedding day.

-Often a dress may be less expensive because of its inner construction, less finishing and support, for example, such as un-trimmed seams, no interfacing to keep the garment from buckling, etc. In this case, a good remedy is to wear excellent and seamless undergarments; bridal salons and "corset" shops sell these.
+Often a dress may be less expensive because of its inner construction, less finishing, and support, for example, such as un-trimmed seams, no interfacing to keep the garment from buckling, etc. In this case, a good remedy is to wear excellent and seamless undergarments; bridal salons and "corset" shops sell these.
 If the garment has good lines, but nothing fancy on the exterior, a beaded belt can make a difference.

 A beaded belt can add the luxe factor, and/or a beautiful veil.
 Any length longer than elbow can do the trick.
 If the gown has lace, lace on the veil will be complimentary.
 The same is true with beading.

-RS: Shoes are a fun accessory, but a little planning ahead is wise: If the shoes have ornaments on the toes, the hemline of the gown can easily get caught and a bride can either trip or rip the hemline.
+Shoes are a fun accessory, but a little planning ahead is wise: if the shoes have ornaments on the toes, the hemline of the gown can easily get caught and a bride can either trip or rip the hemline.
 My advice is to have gorgeous shoes for the garter photos (when the bride lifts her gown and reveals the shoes).
 But for the actual walk up the aisle, I suggest simple.
 Color is fine, though!

-RS: Hair and makeup play a huge role in dressing a gown up or down.
-A beautiful blow dry or gelled hair and natural makeup will look fresh and pretty for a daytime or casual ceremony and reception.
+Hair and makeup play a huge role in dressing a gown up or down.
+A beautiful blow-dry or gelled hair and natural makeup will look fresh and pretty for a daytime or casual ceremony and reception.
 But for a formal or semi-formal event to which the bride will wear a headpiece and/or veil, she'll want to have more of a styled coif and more striking makeup.
 Those details can transform the look of her dress.

-Low cost (if that's the regular price range and not on sale) can translate into cheaper materials, unfinished linings, glued beading (rather than sewn in) and shoddy workmanship.
+Low cost (if that's the regular price range and not on sale) can translate into cheaper materials, unfinished linings, glued beading (rather than sewn in), and shoddy workmanship.
 But not always.
 Look at the garment's exterior and interior seams—if they are crooked and/or pulling, it's a sign to back off.
 If the beading is falling off as you try it on, also not a good sign.
 Is the garment properly lined?
 Can you see through it?
 Does it itch?
 These are the things to look out for.

 Dresses that are ill-fitting (too tight, too loose) or poorly altered, have crooked seams, unfinished/crooked hemlines, falling threads, loose beads, or are un-accessorized will look cheap, even if they cost a fortune.

 The most important takeaway from all of this?
 Your dress, no matter the price, should make you feel incredible.
 So if you find something that's $50 and fits you perfectly off the rack, enjoy.
 You'll look gorgeous and feel confident on your wedding day, and your bank account will thank you!